 CC Avenue is perhaps the most popular payment gateway in India.
 It has a long, impressive list of users.

-CC Avenue has also won the Superbrand Award India for the year 2019-2020.
-CC Avenue payment gateway accepts multiple currencies, every known brand of credit and debit card and easily integrates with foreign and Indian banks for merchants.
+CC Avenue has also won the Superbrand Award India for 2019-2020.
+CC Avenue payment gateway accepts multiple currencies, every known brand of credit and debit card, and easily integrates with foreign and Indian banks for merchants.
 It’s simple to use.

 CC Avenue comes from Infibeam Avenues Ltd, a company listed on India’s stock markets.

 Razorpay is the second most popular payment gateway in India.
-It allows merchants to accept payments from wallets, Unified Payments Interface, banks, RuPay and other debit cards, net banking and also payment banks such as Airtel, Jio and NSDL.
+It allows merchants to accept payments from wallets, Unified Payments Interface, banks, RuPay and other debit cards, net banking, and payment banks such as Airtel, Jio, and NSDL.

-Razorpay is also used by Non-Banking Financial Companies to accept insurance premiums, subscribe to Mutual Funds, deposit money in stock-trading accounts and other purposes.
+Razorpay is also used by Non-Banking Financial Companies to accept insurance premiums, subscribe to Mutual Funds, deposit money in stock-trading accounts, and for other purposes.
 This payment gateway comes from an eponymous company.

-If you’re paying for your passport or even utilities bills online, it’s common to see the payments handled by BillDesk.
-This payment gateway has been around since the year 2000 but as the eponymous company adds newer features, it’s becoming widely popular.
+If you’re paying for your passport or even utility bills online, it’s common to see the payments handled by BillDesk.
+This payment gateway has been around since the year 2000, but as the eponymous company adds newer features, it’s becoming widely popular.

-BillDesk is trusted by large companies and banks as well as a few government organizations as its preferred payment gateway.
+BillDesk is trusted by large companies, banks, and a few government organizations as its preferred payment gateway.

-Amazon Pay was once only a sort of wallet that allowed shoppers to pay for goods they buy on the online store.
+Amazon Pay was once only a wallet that allowed shoppers to pay for goods they buy on the online store.

 Now Amazon Pay is gradually graduating as a full-fledged payment gateway by offering various kinds of payment methods and above all, EMI options too.

-You can find several payment gateway providers, utilities companies and online stores use Citrus.
-It is renowned for its high speed transactions.
+Several payment gateway providers, utility companies and online stores use Citrus.
+It is renowned for its high-speed transactions.

-PayUBiz is used by several banks in India for receiving payments on behalf of merchants that hold accounts.
-In fact, PayUBiz also allows banks to offer a co-branded payments gateway.
-PayUBiz is very useful for high value transactions.
+Several banks in India use PayUBiz to receive payments on behalf of merchants holding accounts.
+PayUBiz also allows banks to offer a co-branded payments gateway.
+PayUBiz is very useful for high-value transactions.

-A lot of renowned online stores such as Jabong.com and Myntra.com among others use this payment gateway.
+A lot of renowned online stores, such as Myntra.com, among others, use this payment gateway.

-You can integrate MobiKwik with almost every bank that operates in India and every payment method.
+You can integrate MobiKwik with almost every bank in India and every payment method.

-It also integrates well with all mobile wallets, banking apps and Unified Payments Interface systems.
-Companies including Reliance Retail are increasingly using MobiKwik for their online clients.
+It also integrates well with all mobile wallets, banking apps, and Unified Payments Interface systems.
+Companies, including Reliance Retail, are increasingly using MobiKwik for online clients.

-Instamojo is a superb payment gateway for buying apps and selling your products, online tickets and other such digital stuff.
-It is a pioneer and leader of sorts in its own field.
+Instamojo is a superb payment gateway for buying apps and selling your products, online tickets, and other digital stuff.
+It is a pioneer and leader of sorts in its field.